Exatlón Estados Unidos

 Exatlon Estados Unidos is an American reality competition television series that premiered on Telemundo on July 18, 2018.
 It is a Spanish-language adaptation of the Exatlon format.
 The show follows a group of athletes facing off in physical and mental challenges.
 It was hosted by Erasmo Provenza from its inception until the fourth season.
 Frederik Oldenburg replaced Provenza starting with the fifth season.

-In January 2024, the series was renewed for a ninth season that premiered on December 10, 2024.
-In May 2025, the series was renewed for a tenth season.
+In May 2025, the series was renewed for a tenth season that premiered on December 2, 2025.
+In May 2026, the series was renewed for an eleventh season.

 Format

 The show consists of a group of athletes competing against each other through a series of obstacle courses for the grand prize of US$200,000.
 Each season begins with the athletes divided into two teams, Team Famous and Team Contenders.
 The final eight to ten athletes then compete individually to become the champion of Exatlon.